wailmadrane/restaurant-css-framework/README.md

 # Restaurant with Bootstrap

 LiquiFood is an experimental restaurant based in whatever you are :) serving food in liquid form.
+This fictive website is realized using the bootstrap framework, this project is an exercise to familiarize myself to bootstrap and it's class system

 ## Wireframe

+# welcome
 ![desktop welcome](assets/img/wireframe/welcome.png)

+# menu
 ![desktop menu](assets/img/wireframe/menu.png)

+# pictures
 ![desktop pictures](assets/img/wireframe/pictures.png)

+# restaurant
 ![desktop restaurant](assets/img/wireframe/restaurant.png)

+# contact
 ![desktop contact](assets/img/wireframe/contact.png)